awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

-# Managing AWS Accounts in Amazon GuardDuty<a name="guardduty_accounts"></a>
+# Managing Accounts in Amazon GuardDuty<a name="guardduty_accounts"></a>

 You can invite other accounts to enable GuardDuty and become associated with your AWS account\.
-If your invitations are accepted, your account is designated as the **master** GuardDuty account, and the associated accounts become your **member** accounts\.
-You can then view and manage their GuardDuty findings on their behalf\.
+When an invitation is accepted, your account is designated as the **master** GuardDuty account\.
+The account that accepts the invitation becomes a **member** account associated with your master account\.
+You can then view and manage the GuardDuty findings on behalf of the member account\.
 In GuardDuty, a master account \(per region\) can have up to 1000 member accounts\.

 An AWS account cannot be a GuardDuty master and member account at the same time\.
 An AWS account can accept only one GuardDuty membership invitation\.
 Accepting a membership invitation is optional\.

-The sections below describe how you can create master and member accounts using the GuardDuty console, CLI, and APIs\.
+The following sections describe how to create master and member accounts using the GuardDuty console, CLI, and APIs\.
 You can also create master and member accounts through AWS CloudFormation\.
 For more information, see [AWS::GuardDuty::Master](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-guardduty-master.html) and [AWS::GuardDuty::Member](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-guardduty-member.html)\.

 **Note**
 Cross\-regional data transfer can occur when GuardDuty member accounts are created\.
 In order to verify member accounts' email addresses, GuardDuty uses a non\-AWS account information verification service that operates only in the AWS US East \(N\.
-Virginia\) region\.
+Virginia\) Region\.

 **Topics**
 + [GuardDuty Master Accounts](#guardduty_master)